wp-plugins/lazy-social-buttons/readme.txt

 Yes, please visit http://inside.godaddy.com/onhover-activated-social-buttons/ and https://github.com/godaddy/lazy-social-buttons/ for detail and source code.

+= Why should or shouldn't I use the jquery CDN options? =

+Loading jquery from Google's CDN will boost performance because the likelihood of visitors already having it in browser cache is high.
+It also puts this common JS file on a CDN closer to the end user, which means it'll download faster.

+The jquery CDN option is by default off, because it may cause problems with certain themes and other plugins that require a different version of jquery.
+I'd suggest that you turn this jquery CDN feature on and then test your site.
+If it breaks your site, turn it off.

 == Screenshots ==

 1. Social Buttons transition to real